danman01/tic-tac-toe/README.md

       to log-in or register.
 Re-acquainting myself with manipulating the DOM.
   • Moved the log-in/registration forms to a forms.js file as defined HTML strings (with lots of escapes).
 This allowed the index.js to stuff them into the document when needed to log-in/register each player.
+Later I discovered the jQuery .load function to clean this up.
   • curl scripts added to test the API.
 Got them working against the dev server.
     - Had to switch to HTTP from HTTPS.
 Boo — dev server should be secure!
     - chmod +x required on each script.